JochenHiller/concierge-tests/README.md

 * The repositories can be configured in file `./test/concierge-test.properties`
 * Tests can run within a simple shell for interactive testing
   * just implement the method `MyTests.stayInShell()` returning true
-  * the bundle from `./test/plugins/shell-1.0.0.jar` will be used
+  * the bundle from `./target/plugins/shell-1.0.0.jar` will be used
-* Unit tests will run in an order by specifying `@FixMethodOrder(MethodSorters.NAME_ASCENDING)` on test classes
+* Unit tests will run in an order by specifying `@FixMethodOrder(MethodSorters.NAME_ASCENDING)` on test classes where required or useful
-* The `ConciergeTestSuite` in package `org.eclipse.concierge.suite` will run all tests
+* The `ConciergeTestSuite` in package `org.eclipse.concierge.test.suite` will run all tests
 * Actually the tests are focused on installation and resolving bundles.
 In most cases there are no functional tests for checking whether the bundle is really working
 * Specific bundles will be added to `./target/<some-dir>` where there are no online bundles available
-* "Virtual" Bundles can be installed from test case to avoid duplicate code management
+* "Synthethic" Bundles can be installed from test case to avoid duplicate code management
   * Manifest file can be specified as properties
+  * Files can be added to bundle
   * Code can be executed via reflection in bundle classloader
-  * see EMF tests as a sample how to do that

 ## Overview of Failed Tests